 - 3.6 There is an efficient Management Information System (MIS) in place to support the administration process, providing appropriate reports to all levels of management for decision making purposes.
-For example, the Dean periodically receives reports on student enrolment and, as needed, student attendance and at-risk students.
-However, the Panel noted that most of the data analyses conducted are on the Faculty level as clearly evident through the SER and the submitted supporting documents.
+For example, the Dean periodically receives reports on student enrolment and, as needed, student attendance and students at risk.
+However, the Panel noted that most of the data analyses conducted are on the Faculty level as clearly evident through the SER.
 Moreover, the full potential of the MIS available is yet to be utilized.
 The Panel encourages the Department further utilize its MIS to its maximum capabilities for more informed decision making, such as cohort analysis per programme. - 3.7 There are sufficient procedures in place to ensure the security of student information.
 Grade sheets prepared at Registrar's office are used by faculty members to record grades and an audit is carried out by the Registrar office before posting them.
 Graduates' transcripts are reviewed by the Dean and the Registrar to avoided discrepancies.
 The Registrar's office keeps both soft and hard copies of students' records.
 This is kept in a secured location with limited access.
-The Panel was satisfied with the procedures used to upload students' grades and the procedures used to correct students' grades if needed. - 3.8 The Panel toured the facilities and noted that RUW has good facilities to support the students' learning experiences in terms of classrooms, teaching halls, study areas and laboratories.
-Students not resident in Bahrain are provided with on-campus accommodation, which interviewed students expressed their satisfaction with.
-Students are also provided with access to a gym and a swimming pool which also provides a prescheduled training sessions at minimal cost.
+The Panel is satisfied with the procedures used to upload students' grades and the procedures used to correct students' grades if needed. - 3.8 The Panel toured the facilities and noted that RUW has good facilities to support the students' learning experiences in terms of classrooms, teaching halls, study areas and laboratories.
+Students not resident in Bahrain are provided with on-campus accommodations which interviewed students expressed their satisfaction with.
+Students are also provided with access to a gym and a swimming pool which also provides a pre-scheduled training sessions at minimal cost.
 The Panel appreciates the good facilities provided to students.
-The Panel visited the library and noted that whilst the library's holdings are adequate to support the courses of the programme in general, the volume and variety of books and journals, both hard copies and electronics, needs to be enhanced to support both students' and faculty members' research needs. - 3.9 In general, the IT infrastructure available to students is adequate.
-However, the existing PCs in the computer laboratories are out dated and do not offer the most up-to-date software, such as statistical analysis packages, e.g., SPSS.
-The Panel noted that students prefer to use their own laptops rather than the desktop PCs provided as they were slow
+The Panel visited the library and noted that whilst the library's holding are adequate to support the courses of the programme, the volume and variety of books and journals, both hard copies and electronics, needs to be enhanced to support both students' and faculty research. - 3.9 The Panel notes that whilst in general the IT infrastructure available to students is adequate, the existing PCs in the computer laboratories are out dated and do not offer the most up-to-date software, such as statistical analysis packages, e.g., SPSS.
+The Panel noted that students preferred to use their own laptops rather than the desktop PCs provided as they were slow and not efficient.
+The Panel recommends that RUW further reviews its IT infrastructure (both hardware and software) to ensure its currency and efficiency. - 3.10 The Institution utilizes a number of tracking mechanisms to monitor the utilisation of resources.
+This is primarily achieved through the PowerCampus-SelfService and the monthly usage reports produced by the library and the e-learning committee which are then used to inform some decision making.